aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/text-processing/remove-duplicate-substrings/_index.md

 The Repeat Substring Cleaner API removes duplicate substrings within individual cells of an Excel range while preserving cell formatting, data validation, and other workbook structures.
 It processes each cell independently, keeping only the first occurrence of each duplicate substring.

-**Prerequisites** – Ensure you have a valid Aspose Cloud access token, the required SDK version installed, and sufficient storage space in your Aspose Cloud account before calling the API.

 ### **Data Source Options**